Share your insights

 • Inspect: temporalis/masseter muscle wasting

-• Sensory: ask the patient if they have any areas of pins and needles or numbness.
-With the patient’s eyes closed, use a cotton wool ball ± a neurological pin to test sensation over the ophthalmic, maxillary and mandibular distributions of the trigeminal nerve.
+• Sensory: with the patient’s eyes closed, use a cotton wool ball ± a neurological pin to test sensation over the ophthalmic, maxillary and mandibular distributions of the trigeminal nerve.
 Ask the patient to tell you when they feel it and if it feels the same on each side.

 • Motor: ask the patient to clench their jaw and feel the bulk of the temporalis and masseter muscles.
 Ask them to open the jaw against resistance.